-How Did Jesus Fulfill The Law?
+How Did Jesus Fulfill the Law?

 Modern Christianity teaches that Jesus kept the law for us, so we don’t have too.
 Many proclaim, “Jesus did everything for you.
 All you need to do is believe and accept Him.”